Expansion of pharmacy services

 Pharmacist speaking to a patient in a pharmacy

-Contraceptive prescribing by pharmacists to continue a prescription for short-acting reversible contraception (beyond 12 months) will also be introduced in the coming months, at the same time as the Common Conditions Service.
+Contraceptive prescribing by pharmacists to continue a prescription for short-acting reversible contraception (beyond 12 months) will be introduced later in 2026.

 Pharmacist at work